stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

         title: Badminton
       - title: Harvard's 1st Year CS50 Course
         image_width: twenty-five
+        content: >
+          (October 2021 - present)

+          After having taken Computer Science courses in both Grade 10 and Grade 11, I decided that I wanted to challenge myself and take my CS skills to the next level.
+So, I went ahead and enrolled myself in a first-year Computer Science course that is offered by Harvard University.
+This course runs for 12 weeks and it has helped me greatly expand my knowledge about programming.
+Although it has been tough to do this course while also doing in my Grade 12 courses, I have been managing my time efficiently and I am proud to say that I will be receiving a certificate in the course around the end of December.
       - title: Swimming
         content: >
           (January 2017 - January 2021)